Cai Emmons: Plays

 “Mergatroid” and “When Petulia Comes,” teleplays for the CBS series The Trials of Rosie O’Neill.

 Personal life

+Emmons moved to the West Coast in 1991, working in the film industry in San Clemente, California until 1996.
+She moved to Oregon and earned a master's degree in fiction at the University of Oregon.
+She focused on writing and teaching at the University of Oregon until 2018.

 In 2021, Emmons received a diagnosis that explained troubling physical symptoms she had been experiencing: Bulbar-onset ALS (Amyotrophic Lateral Sclerosis, also known as Lou Gehrig's Disease).
 Bulbar ALS, a neuromuscular disease, first attacks muscles of the head and neck, including vocal cords.

 She continued to write, sending her final manuscript for a novel (The Bells) to the publisher on the day she died.
 The book was released in October 2025.

+Just days before she died, Emmons' blog post reflected on being on the prospect of impending death: "What is a life, after all?
+It is not a novel.
+It is not an artifact.
+It is an energetic enterprise in which atoms cohere for a while before the organism they have been part of dies and decomposes, and the atoms take their energy elsewhere."

 When her condition deteriorated significantly, she determined to pursue the option allowed under Oregon law known as Death with Dignity.